 High level visits

-In late June 2017, a bipartisan parliamentary delegation visited Tonga to meet with key people and observe issues regarding Australia’s relations with Tonga.
+In June 2017, a bipartisan parliamentary delegation visited Tonga to meet with key people and observe issues regarding Australia’s relations with Tonga.
 The delegation was led by Senator the Hon Ian MacDonald, and included Mr. Milton Dick MP, Mr. Steve Georganas MP, and Senator John Williams.

-This visit follows four high-level visits to Tonga in 2015 by Foreign Minister Bishop (April 2015), President of the Senate Parry (April 2015), the Governor-General and Lady Cosgrove (July 2015), and a parliamentary delegation led by the then Minister for International Development and the Pacific, Mr Ciobo with MPs Jane Prentice, Sharon Claydon and Nola Marino (December 2015).
+This visit follows four high-level visits to Tonga in 2015 by then-Foreign Minister Bishop (April 2015), President of the Senate Parry (April 2015), the Governor-General and Lady Cosgrove (July 2015), and a parliamentary delegation led by the then Minister for International Development and the Pacific, Mr Ciobo with MPs Jane Prentice, Sharon Claydon and Nola Marino (December 2015).